radRoy/cloud/README.md

     File "/data/dwalth/pytorch-3dunet/pytorch3dunet/datasets/utils.py", line 120, in _gen_indices
         assert i >= k, 'Sample size has to be bigger than the patch size'
     AssertionError: Sample size has to be bigger than the patch size
+# some datasets are too small for the given patch shape (288 in y is too big)

+# 230718-1 (train3dunet output in chpt folder)
 # patch = stride = [96,240,240]
+# CHECK: patch shape is smaller than all samples' size
+# ERROR: with patch shape = stride shape (& this specific shape (unknown, at this point, if that makes a difference)):
+    # "ValueError: not enough values to unpack (expected 2, got 0)"
+train3dunet --config ~/data/cloud/pytorch-3dunet/resources/DW-3DUnet_lightsheet_boundary/train_config-230718-1-<description>.yml 2>&1 | tee -a ~/data/outputs/chpt-230718-1/console.output
+    ...
+    File "/data/dwalth/pytorch-3dunet/pytorch3dunet/datasets/utils.py", line 158, in __init__
+        raw_slices, label_slices = zip(*filtered_slices)
+    ValueError: not enough values to unpack (expected 2, got 0)
+        # This is the error when patch shape = stride shape (& with shape as big as it is, now)

+# 230718-1-0 (train3dunet output in chpt folder)
+# patch != stride.
+# patch + 1*stride < min-resolution
+# patch = [96,240,240], stride = [8,8,8]

+# 230718-2
 ```

 ### <u>Instructions on the ScienceCluster UZH</u>